Generic Name: Estrogens (Conjugated A/Synthetic) (ES troe jenz, KON joo gate ed, aye, sin THET ik)

 - If your symptoms or health problems do not get better or if they become worse, call your doctor.

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about estrogens, conjugated, A (synthetic), please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this medicine (estrogens), please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about conjugated estrogens